Photo products

 Changing the background and foreground parallaxes proportionally influences all the layers and regulates the 3D effect of the resulting image.

 The 3D effect depends on many conditions, as well as image design and composition, that is why there are no univocal recommendations on how to choose parallax values.
-Experience has shown that good results can be obtained with the parallax values ranging from 3% to 7%.
+Experience has shown that good results can be obtained with parallax values ranging from 3% to 7%.
 The software default parallax value is 5%.

 Moreover, project layers are arranged by their distances (the layer closest to the viewer is situated at the top of the scale).
 The distances between layers are set in %.